-- (d) The source may implement the changes addressed in the request for an administrative revision immediately upon submittal of the request. - (e) The Control Officer shall, upon taking final action for an administrative permit revision, allow coverage by the permit shield for administrative permit revisions made pursuant to paragraph (a)(5) of Section 12.5.2.13 which meet the relevant requirements of paragraph (c) of Section 12.5.2.13 and paragraph (c) of Section 12.5.2.14 for significant permit revisions.
+- (d) The source may implement the changes addressed in the request for an administrative revision immediately upon submittal of the request. - (e) The Control Officer shall, upon taking final action for an administrative permit revision, allow coverage by the permit shield for administrative permit revisions made pursuant to paragraph (a)(5) of Section 12.5.2.13 which meet the relevant requirements of paragraph (c) of Section 12.5.2.14 for significant permit revisions.